MrGreensWorkshop/ZephyrOS_RasPiPico_PicoDRO/README.md

 As it says in the [Apache License 2.0](https://github.com/MrGreensWorkshop/ZephyrOS_RasPiPico_PicoDRO/blob/main/LICENSE.txt), you can use my code anywhere as long as you include the license file and copyright notice.
 Also, state if you make any changes.

 `Copyright (c) 2022 Mr. Green's Workshop https://www.MrGreensWorkshop.com`

-Please add link to my page so I can get credit for my work.

-Thank you!